haligonda/haligonda.github.io/about.md

 ### Other Locations on the Interwebs

-I am pretty active on [Twitter](https://twitter.com/TrentonBricken) where you can DM me if you're trying to get in touch.
+I am pretty active on [Twitter](https://twitter.com/TrentonBricken).
+My DMs are open and you should feel free to reach out but I can't promise I'll be good at replying!
 I sometimes upload my film photography to [Instagram](https://www.instagram.com/blitz_analog) and to my [portfolio](https://blitz-analog.github.io/).